alan-turing-institute/Palaeoanalytics/README.md

 # Palaeoanalytics
 Repository for the Paleoanalytics project.

+For over one hundred years, archaeologists have recovered, recorded, photographed and drawn stone tools, and used these to build up strong models of their typologies, technologies, distributions and affinities.
+Much of this information is recorded in publications of greater or lesser accessibility, and large-scale, comprehensive databases are few and far between.
+To improve the scale and quality of these data, the PALAEONALYTICS Project (https://www.turing.ac.uk/research/research-projects/palaeoanalytics) has utilized computer vision methodologies to develop PyLithics, an open-source, free for use, software package to capture rapidly large volumes of these data in usable forms.
+PyLithics v1.0, processes lithic artefact illustrations scanned from the literature, and has been optimised for feature extraction and measurement using a number of computer vision techniques including pixel intensity thresholding, edge detection and segmentation, and custom template matching and image kernels.

+On both conventional and modern drawings, PyLithics v1.0 can identify and measure dorsal surface scar number, shape, size, orientation and diversity.
+The orientation and flaking direction of dorsal scars can also be calculated from either ripples or arrows.
+Complete size and shape metrics of individual scars and whole flakes can be calculated and recorded in a customisable database.
+The resulting data can be used for metrical analysis, extracting features indicative of both typologies and technological processes.
+Data output has been optimised for machine learning and neural network processing algorithms and can easily be employed to explore patterns of variation within and between assemblages.

 # Installation

 The `pylithics` package requires Python 3.6 or greater.
 To install, start by creating a fresh conda environment.